 The Step Test is ideal for use by a wide range of exercise and health professionals.
 It’s a simple, reliable predictive assessment of aerobic capacity.

-The test is a submaximal, multistage, aerobic capacity test.
-Which is also mobile, making it suitable for testing anywhere and for all ages as well as all levels of fitness.
+The test is a submaximal, multistage, aerobic capacity test, which is also mobile, making it suitable for testing anywhere and for all ages and levels of fitness.

-The test can use variety, of Step heights.
+The test can use a variety of step heights.
 These include 15cm, 20cm, 25cm, and 30cm.
-It can accommodate a broad range of ages and abilities and shows no gender-bias.
+It can accommodate a broad range of ages and abilities and shows no gender bias.

-The Chester step test kit is suitable for all levels of fitness including sedentary individuals.
+The Chester step test kit is suitable for all fitness levels, including sedentary individuals.
 Because it starts at a gentle pace of 15 steps per minute.
-Then every 2 minutes the rate increases by five steps per minute.
+Then every 2 minutes, the rate increases by five steps per minute.
 The test subject does not have to complete the whole five stages to get a result.

-They only need to complete 3 Stages to get accurate results.
+They only need to complete 4 Stages to get accurate results.
 Although, in extreme cases, 2 Stages are enough.
-Those with lower limb injury or complaints should not attempt this test.
+Those with lower limb injuries or complaints should not attempt this test.

 Chester Step Test Kit Protocol

-- Check subject against pre-assessment guidelines and select appropriate step height
+- Check the subject against pre-assessment guidelines and select the appropriate step height.

 - Fit the Heart rate watch.